-Completion Actions are one type of Pardot automation that fires each time a prospect makes an activity on a marketing asset.
+Completion Actions are one type of Pardot (Marketing Cloud Account Engagement) automation that fires each time a prospect makes an activity on a marketing asset.
 You add Completion Actions to each individual email, form, landing page, page action, or custom redirect – which yes, gives you flexibility – however, once you add a Completion Action, the action will fire blindly.

-In short, you cannot add criteria to say ‘if prospect is X, then do Y’ or ‘if field value is X, then do Y’; Pardot just does whatever ‘Y’ is each time.
+In short, conditional groups allow you to add actions that fire when ‘if prospect is X, then do Y’ or ‘if field value is X, then do Y’; without using conditional groups, Pardot just does whatever ‘Y’ is each time.

 There are plenty of examples where you don’t want the Completion Action to fire every time.
 As you will see, conditional Completion Actions will go a long way to keep these automations neater in your Pardot account (vs. requiring both the marketing asset and a disparate Automation Rule)

 Before we get into the tips and tricks, we should start with a quick overview of the functional parameters of Conditional Completion Actions.
 I call this the rule of 1/6/15, and it impacts how you can use these new actions “conditionally”.

 - 1: We can only use 1 condition per group of actions.
 This means the criteria includes 1 field, or 1 list, or 1 status, etc.